 - WMS (warehouse managing system, operating on bar codes).

-To sum up, the newest ERP-s are sophisticated tools, where you buy a “foundation” and build on it a perfectly tailored system, adding as many “building blocks” as you need.
+To sum up, the newest advanced planning programs are sophisticated tools, where you buy a “foundation” and build on it a perfectly tailored system, adding as many “building blocks” as you need.
 If you wish to have an ERP for production, you have to search for ERP + MES.

 The typical cost of ERP for a company with 35-50 people